gleon3/Reversi/README.md

 ```

 If the command succeeds, the jar is found in `build/libs/ReversiMain.jar` and `build/libs/Server.jar`.
-This jar can be executed with `java -jar build/libs/ReversiMain.jar` and `build/libs/Server.jar`.
+This jar can be executed with `java -jar build/libs/ReversiMain.jar` and `java -jar build/libs/Server.jar`.

 ## Running the Program